-STROHAL concedes, however, that it is possible in principle that systems other than the one he gives "connect with intuition immediately in a different manner, i. e., are based on other elementary concepts" (p.
+STROHAL concedes, however, that it is in principle possible that systems other than the one he gives "connect with intuition immediately in a different manner, i. e., are based on other elementary concepts" (p.
 63).
-In fact, however, he rejects almost all other ways of giving foundations.
+But, he rejects almost all other foundational approaches.